The differences between PC VR and Standalone VR

 In general, there are two types of VR:

 - Standalone VR: Such as Oculus Quest, Oculus Go, HTC VIVE Focus, Pico G2 4K.

 - PC VR: Such as HTC VIVE, Oculus Rift S, HP Reverb G2, Valve Index.

 Standalone VR (3 DOF vs. 6 DOF)

-A Standalone VR glasses are glasses that work without being connected to a Computer.
-This makes the VR glasses very easy to use, because they are not attached to a with cable to the PC.
-But the disadvantage of Standalone VR glasses is that there is (generally) less graphical power in the glasses, and the VR content is limited to the mobile VR glasses.
-As a result, there are certain games or applications that you cannot play on Standalone VR glasses, but you can play on PC-controlled VR glasses.
+Standalone VR glasses are glasses that work without being connected to a Computer.
+This makes the VR glasses very easy to use, because they are not attached with with a cable to the PC.
+But the disadvantage of Standalone VR glasses is that there is (generally) less graphic power in the glasses, and the VR content is limited to mobile VR glasses.
+As a result, there are certain games or applications that you cannot play on Standalone VR glasses, but you can play them on PC-controlled VR glasses.

-Then you have a difference between the degrees of freedom, or DOF, within the Standalone VR glasses.
+Then within the Standalone VR glasses you still have a difference between the number of degrees of freedom of movement (degrees of freedom, or DOF).
 The relatively simple VR glasses, such as Oculus Go and Pico G2 4K, cover 3 DOF.
 This means that you can only move the VR glasses and the Controllers up and down, and left and right.
-So you can't physically walk through a room with with 3 DOF glasses, but only look at something.
+So you cannot physically with walk through a room with 3 DOF glasses, but only look at something.
 This is usually not a problem for viewing a 360-degree video, because you are not physically moving here.
-But if you would like to physically walk through a simulation, it is better to opt for a 6 DOF headset, such as Oculus Quest or Pico Neo 2.
+But if you want to physically walk through a simulation, you'd better opt for a 6 DOF headset, such as Oculus Quest or Pico Neo 2.

-- To be used without Computer and without cables.
+- Can be used without Computer and without cables.

 - Generally lighter in weight than PC VR.